viv-4/k8s-helm/charts/DESIGN-DECISIONS.md

 - more flexibility
 - less requirement for nested vars
+- templates easier to understand as
 - convenience for partner deployments
 - sub charts can be extracted easily and managed as seperate repositories if required.
+- duplication across charts can be managed by adding a library chart

 Seperate Secrets file for each deployment with same values
 ============================================================